codeyourweb/fastfinder/README.md

 * simple string content match
 * complex content condition(s) based on YARA

+## Ready for battle!
+* fastfinder has been tested in real cases in multiple CERT, CSIRT and SOC
+* examples directory now include real malwares , suspect behaviors or vulnerability scan

 ### Installation
 Compiled release of this software are available.
 If you want to compile from sources, it could be a little bit tricky because it strongly depends of